shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-buyer-access-service.md

 ## Buyer members

 The buying bidder and members who can target this deal.
-For a seller who uses multi-buyer deals, the buyer_members object can be set in combination with buyer_seats and buyer_bidders.
+For a seller who uses multi-buyer deals, the `buyer_members` object can be set in combination with `buyer_seats` and `buyer_bidders`.
 They cannot be set in combination with buyer.

-The buyer_members field is used by sellers who are enabled for multi-buyer deals.
-It functions like the buyer field except for two main differences: buyer_members supports an array of objects and can be edited after creation.
-Multi-buyer deals is still a beta feature so not all sellers will have access to set up deals using buyer_members.
+The `buyer_members` field is used by sellers who are enabled for multi-buyer deals.
+It functions like the `buyer` field except for two main differences: `buyer_members` supports an array of objects and can be edited after creation.
+Multi-buyer deals is still a beta feature so not all sellers will have access to set up deals using `buyer_members`.

 A DSP should read this field if they: